 All freshman applicants must complete a SSAR, with the following exceptions:

 The SSAR is created at the Self-reported Student Academic Record website.
 Upon completion of the SSAR, you will be given a SSAR ID Number that must be provided to Florida State to allow us to retrieve your SSAR.
-You will be asked to provide the SSAR ID Number in Part II (Checklist) of the application for admission or you can provide your SSAR ID Number through your Online Status Check.
+You will be asked to provide the SSAR ID Number in Part II (Checklist) of the application for admission or you can provide your SSAR ID Number through your Application Status Check.

 We recommend that you complete the SSAR before submitting your application for admission.
 Your application for admission will not be reviewed until your application fee, SSAR, and test scores have been received.

 Yes, if they have followed an academic curriculum patterned after the traditional U.S. system.
 If the curriculum followed cannot be represented on the SSAR, we ask that you contact the Office of Admissions at firstname.lastname@example.org or 850-644-6200 for further instruction.

 Yes, you will complete the SSAR.
 Students that have graduated from high school will list all of their coursework and all final grades on the SSAR.

 All freshman applicants (excluding the exceptions) must complete the SSAR.
 If you are unable to complete the SSAR, you must contact the Office of Admissions at email@example.com or 850-644-6200.